 Established in 2009, the YALE INSTITUTE FOR MUSIC THEATRE is a program of Yale’s Binger Center for New Theatre that bridges the gap between training and the professional world for emerging composers, book writers, and lyricists.
 The Institute seeks distinctive and original music theatre works to be developed in an intensive two-week summer lab at Yale School of Drama.
-The Institute matches the authors of the selected works with collaborators, including professional directors and music directors, as well as a company of actors and singers that includes professionals and current Yale students.
-The lab culminates with open rehearsal readings of each project, presented as a part of the International Festival of Arts & Ideas, on June 26 and 27.
+The Institute matches the authors of the selected works with collaborators, including professional directors and music directors, as well as a company of actors.
+The lab culminates with open rehearsal readings of each project, presented as part of New Haven’s International Festival of Arts & Ideas.

 Under the leadership of Artistic Director Mark Brokaw, two original music theatre works will be selected for the 2016 Institute, which will take place June 12–26 in New Haven.
 Online applications are being accepted now through January 8, 2016, 11:59PM (EST).

 Pictured: Composer Tidtaya Sinutoke, Clouds Are Pillows for the Moon, 2014; Jesse Manocherian, gilgamesh & the mosquito, 2015.
 Photos by Tim Mannle.